AARNet/Globus-Community/globus-community-australasia/workshops/advanced_globus_workshop/README.md

 workshop_globus_user_domain: 'gmail.com'
 ```

-Once you have filled in these details, change directory to `~/globus_community_ansible` and enter in the following Ansible command:
+Once you have filled in these details, make sure you are in `~/globus_community_ansible` and enter in the following Ansible command:

 ```bash
 ANSIBLE_ROLES_PATH=./roles ansible-playbook -i inventory/all.yml --user workshop-user --private-key ~/.ssh/id_ssh_rsa --ask-become-pass playbooks/globus.yml